Shaileshdesai76/script-/README.md

-This is repository, which can small, small script for many day to day task.
+This is repository, which contain small, small script for many day to day task.

 This involves making the PCA using haplogroup frequency.